Medically based soccer-specific performance training

 SoccerFIT

-The OPTI Comeback Club SoccerFIT Program is geared towards current and former OPTI patients who still require or desire more medically based supervision and direction while working on their soccer-specific fitness.
-This program is geared towards maximizing your post-injury potential, decreasing your risk for re-injury/injury, and preparing you for soccer training and games!
+The OPTI Comeback Club SoccerFIT Program is designed for current and former OPTI patients who want or need continued medically guided support while improving their soccer-specific fitness.
+This program focuses on maximizing your post-injury potential, reducing your risk of injury or re-injury, and preparing you to return confidently to soccer training and games.

 Learn More About Other Special Programs